databrary/presentations/jlsc-15/jlsc.md

 Accordingly, the Databrary project offers insights about ways libraries and librarians may engage with scholars in specific topical domains in order to serve emerging demands for sharing research data.

 In this paper, we will discuss how Databrary has a established itself as a data repository that has the unique position of working closely and frequently with researchers in a particular scholarly domain.
-We will how Databrary has found solutions to many of the barriers to sharing research videos vis-a-vis close interaction with that target community.
+We will also show how Databrary has found solutions to many of the barriers to sharing research videos vis-a-vis close interaction with that target community.
-Finally, in laying out a roadmap for enhancements to Databrary, we will discuss what lessons library and information scientists might draw from the Databrary experience.
+Finally, in laying out a roadmap for enhancements to Databrary, we confer what lessons library and information scientists might draw from the Databrary experience.

 ## Literature Review